How to Incorporate a Business

 Common Corporate Structures

-The two main corporate structures are the C Corporation and S Corporation.
+The two main types of corporations you’ll hear referenced are C Corporations and S Corporations.
 An LLC, or Limited Liability Company, is another type of legal entity recognized by state law but it’s technically not a corporation.
-(To further confuse things, LLCs may elect to be taxed as corporations!)
+(To further confuse things, LLCs may elect to be taxed as S corporations!
+More on that in a moment.)

 Each business structure comes with advantages and disadvantages, but all have the central advantage of helping to ensure that individuals are not personally responsible for business debts and obligations.
 That generally means personal assets are protected if the business is sued, provided the business entity is properly formed and maintained.